Results & Certificates

 During your course, tutors will share in-year results with you as they are released/confirmed and discuss your next steps.

 During the summer break, results for externally-assessed units (usually sat in May/June on a nationally-set date) will be posted to you first class on the date of release whenever the awarding organisation make them available.
+For Qualifications that have a nationally set release date, the results will be available collection at specified campuses.
+If not collected they will be posted.
+Externally assessed unit results will also be emailed after 1pm on the date of release.

-For learners who are midlight, most awarding organisations will not release any interim certificates or internally-assessed unit results.
+For learners who are midflight, most awarding organisations will not release any interim certificates or internally-assessed unit results.
 If your awarding organisation are issuing interim results, these will be sent to your home address as soon as they are released.

 (This most often applies to learners who were aged 18 or over at the start of their Level 3 vocational course)